DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Debug Mode Support.md

 Sometimes, as devs, we need to add extra functionality for debugging purposes.
+- This could be showing debug information on the screen

 I have made some an Actor Component that allows for added functionality whenever debug mode is turned on or off.